 What is our role?

-The CHIRON project is being managed by a consortium led by Designability.
-Our key technology partners are Bristol Robotics Laboratory and Shadow Robot Company, who have considerable expertise in conducting pioneering research and development in robotics.
+The CHIRON project was managed by a consortium led by Designability.
+Our key technology partners were Bristol Robotics Laboratory and Shadow Robot Company, who have considerable expertise in conducting pioneering research and development in robotics.
 Through their experience of working with end-users and health/social care providers, the consortium recognise that a modular, cost-effective robotic solution that offers adaptability to a person’s changing needs is vital for realising real-world deployments.